 - 3 Pit Complexes included within the development, 2 Permanent (Main & Karting Pits), 1 Temporary (Secondary Pits)

-- Direction of travel not mentioned, likely to be Clockwise
+- Direction of travel not mentioned, believed to be Clockwise

 Ground Breaking Ceremony & Piling Work

-On the 13th of July 2010, the groundbreaking ceremony was held at Aviation Park Road, with invited guests treated to a drifting event.
-Following the groundbreaking ceremony, SGChangi announced it would begin construction in August of that year.
+On the 13th of July 2010, the groundbreaking ceremony was held at Aviation Park Road.
+As part of the event, a drift race was held.
+Following the ceremony, SGChangi announced construction would begin in August of that year.

 In an interview with The Straits Times in late December 2011, consortium chairman Fuminori Murahashi revealed the CPIB probe had been the result of a tip-off from himself.
-He had been alerted of an email exchange between an SGChangi employee and an SSC official.
-Reportedly containing a job offer with SGC, in the event of the consortium winning the bid.
+Murahasi claimed to have been alerted of an email exchange between an SGChangi employee and an SSC official.
+The email trail reportedly contained a job offer with SGC, in the event of the consortium winning the bid.

 On the 15th of May 2012, the SSC officially terminated its agreement with SG Changi, 6 months after it announced it would terminate its deal with the SGC.
 The SSC repossessed the land on 17th of May 2012.
-SSC CEO Lim Teck Yin stated that the land could be used for non-motorsports purposes, announcing a market sounding exercise will be carried out to assess the level of interest among potential investors for a motorsports hub or other sports and lifestyle concepts.
+SSC CEO Lim Teck Yin stated that the land could be used for non-motorsports purposes.
+He announced a market-sounding exercise would be carried out to assess the level of interest among potential investors for a motorsports hub or other sports and lifestyle concepts.

 The End of the Road